-Sometimes when working on a strategic planning project with a client, they have difficulty keeping their eyes on the future.
-While all that has led up to strategic planning is formative, depending on the situation, it can serve to propel the organization forward, or it can impede its movement.
+Sometimes when working on a strategic planning project with a client, they have difficulty focusing on the future.
+While all that has led to strategic planning is formative, depending on the situation, it can propel the organization forward or impede its movement.

 Real Challenges Constrain Vision

-In one engagement years ago, the strategic planning retreat took place within a few weeks of the board’s difficult decision to cutback services in order to realistically address a budget shortfall.
+In one engagement years ago, the strategic planning retreat took place within a few weeks of the board’s difficult decision to cut back services to address a budget shortfall realistically.
 The reality of the situation made it extremely difficult for the board members to brainstorm freely when creating a three-year strategic vision.
-It was as if they were stuck in quicksand.
+It was as if they were stuck in quick sand.

 Breaking Free

 Some of the board members looked at me as if I were hallucinating.
-Others clearly took umbrage, assuming that I wasn’t tuned in to their reality.
+Others took umbrage, assuming I wasn’t tuned in to their reality.
 And yet, we persevered.
-We continued to brainstorm and plan for a future that seemed shaky at best.
+We continued brainstorming and planning for a future that seemed shaky at best.
 As the afternoon wore on, the conversation loosened up.
-The board broke up into small work groups and tackled the key strategic issues.
+The board broke into small work groups and tackled the key strategic issues.
 They smiled and relaxed.
-They reported their small group discussions to the full board and we reflected and refined the work.
+They reported their small group discussions to the entire board, and we reflected and refined the work.
 By the end of the day, there was a framework for a strategic plan that was both realistic and visionary.

-As I drove home and replayed the day’s events, a few things went through my mind.
+A few things went through my mind as I drove home and replayed the day’s events.
 Was it inappropriate for me to have acted on my frustration?
-After all, as their consultant and facilitator my job was to ensure that this board of directors had a meaningful experience planning for their organization’s future.
-That being true, I realized that my flash of exasperation served to change the tone of the retreat.
+After all, as their consultant and facilitator, my job was to ensure that this board of directors had a meaningful experience in planning for their organization’s future.
+That being true, I realized that my flash of exasperation changed the retreat’s tone.
 Inadvertently, I had given the board permission to set aside reality to envision a more robust future.

-Of course there is a third option.
+Of course, there is a third option.
 It is both because everything an organization and its leaders experience is formative.
-At any point on a time line there is what came before and what comes next.
-Internally, former staff and volunteer leaders may have left legacies and new staff and new board members arrive with fresh viewpoints.
+At any point on a timeline, there is what came before and what comes next.
+Internally, former staff and volunteer leaders may have left legacies.
+New staff and new board members arrive with fresh viewpoints.
 Inevitably, the external landscape changes.
 Responding to the changes or being proactive to get ahead of them may require building on experience and existing knowledge or seeking new direction and trying something unfamiliar.
 It may even require some of each.
 In all cases, nonprofit leaders must ensure that staying in their comfort zone doesn’t mean being stuck.

 Looking Ahead